DIY Boudoir Makeup Tips

 Next, you’ll want to opt for the coverage that fits your comfort level.
 If you opt for lighter coverage, you’ll allow for more of your natural skin texture to show through.
 If you’re looking for a more airbrushed look, go for medium to heavier coverage.
 Whatever you’re most comfortable with here works for me!

-Finally, you’ll want to pop on a little concealer under your eyes and in any other spots that need a bit of brightening.
+After you’ve decided on coverage, you’ll want to pop on a little concealer under your eyes and in any other spots that need a bit of brightening.

 DIY Boudoir Makeup Tips: Eyes and Brows